 - Both are nonconformists.

-Even their different introversion / extraversion preferences aren’t an issue as the ENTP is the most introverted extravert.
+Even their different introversion and extraversion preferences aren’t an issue because the ENTP is the most introverted extravert.

 INFP and ISFP Relationship